Your Introduction to Pain and Suffering When Watching a Loved One Injured.

 Such events can cause shock, depression, anxiety, insomnia, and a host of other physical manifestations of mental and emotional torment.
 Hence, the separate term negligent infliction of emotional distress.
 It barely does justice to what has happened to you and your loved ones mentally, but it defines an entirely separate claim that does do justice to the horror you or a family member has experienced.

 Arizona law has long recognized that such trauma from the negligent acts of another entitles you and others in similar situations to a legal remedy.
-The way to recover from that injury is through a suit for the negligent infliction of emotional distress.
+The way to recover from that injury is through a suit for the negligent infliction of emotional distress, also called pain and suffering.
 What does that mean to your case?
 It means you will be compensated for the emotional struggle you have suffered.
 Here is how it is defined and carried out in your case.

 Suits for the infliction of emotional distress come in two flavors: intentional and negligent.
 The difference between the two tends to lie in the nature of the act and the consequences of it.
 Intentional infliction of emotional distress occurs when the defendant purposely or recklessly behaves in a way that he knows or should know will cause distress.
 The conduct must be extreme and outrageous enough to cause emotional harm, the physical injury need not occur.
 Duke v.
 Cochise Cty., 189 Ariz.
 35, 38, (Ct.
 App.
 1996); Pankratz v.
 Willis, 155 Ariz.
 8 (App.1987); Restatement (Second) of Torts 46 (1965).